cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 #### Deadlock Detection and Resolution

-Write-write conflicts may also lead to deadlocks when different transactions acquire locks in different orders and then wait for each other to release the locks.
+Write-write conflicts may lead to deadlocks when different transactions acquire locks in different orders and then wait for each other to release the locks.

 CockroachDB employs a distributed deadlock-detection algorithm that analyzes the [wait queue](https://www.cockroachlabs.com/docs/stable/architecture/transaction-layer.html#txnwaitqueue), which tracks the transactions that are blocked and transactions they are blocked by.
 When a closed loop is detected, one transaction from a cycle of waiters is forced to rollback and must be [retried](../system-overview/tech-overview-trsansaction-retires.md).